 Vern has been involved as a hands-on manager in building volume homes and custom homes, and renovating homes, plus kitchen and bath remodeling projects.
 Over the years he has learned home and kitchen and bath design—and with the exception of having skills in electrical, plumbing, heating and air conditioning—is fully capable of building entire projects himself.

-Vern is also a self-taught designer of high ranking web sites, doing the research, writing, design, publishing, and search engine optimization which has generally resulted in first-page position for pertinent major search terms.
+Vern is also a self-taught designer of high-ranking websites, doing the research, writing, design, publishing, and search engine optimization which has generally resulted in a first-page position for pertinent major search terms.

 Vern is also a Christian who is serious about his faith.
 He has regularly attended Missouri Synod Lutheran churches all his life.
-In college he served as treasurer at University Lutheran Church in Austin.
-After college he served on the finance board at St. Marks Lutheran Church in Houston.
-He has been a member of Memorial Lutheran Church in Houston for over forty years, serving as an Elder for twenty of those years.
+In college, he served as treasurer at University Lutheran Church in Austin.
+After college, he served on the finance board at St. Marks Lutheran Church in Houston.
+He has been a member of Missouri Synod Lutheran churches in Houston for fifty-two years, serving as an Elder in two of them for over twenty-one years.
+He has attended Lutheran churches each Sunday all of his life.

 Vern Wuensche has been active in Texas politics continuously since 1972.
-As an eleven-year-old he hung bell-shaped door hangers on doors in McDade, Texas for Eisenhower in 1956.
-During the last forty-three years he has worked on campaigns of every type.
+As an eleven-year-old, he hung bell-shaped door hangers on doors in McDade, Texas for Eisenhower in 1956.
+During the last forty-five years he has worked on campaigns of every type.
 He has attended all Republican conventions except one, usually as a state delegate.
-With this broad and varied experience he has obtained an in depth understanding of the political process.
+With this broad and varied experience he has obtained an in-depth understanding of the political process.
 And he has been a life-long student of the presidency, with a particular focus on presidential campaigns.

 In February, 2007, he filed for the Republican nomination for President of the United States with the goal of showing that someone with an average background—having little money—could do reasonably well against those who were nationally known and had many millions of dollars.
 And if things fell well into place for him, maybe much better than reasonably well.

-The point he believed he successfully made both times is that if enough people of average means and abilities would run for any public office, by the simple law of probability, our nation would almost certainly elect better leaders and fewer lawyers who would have the public’s interest at heart.
+The point he believed he successfully made in both runs is that if enough people of average means and abilities would run for any public office, by the simple law of probability, our nation would almost certainly elect better leaders who would have the public’s interest at heart.

-Vern Wuensche has lived in the Memorial area of Houston for forty-six years.
+Vern Wuensche has lived in the Memorial area of Houston for fifty-two years.